 So, Will Portugal Pay You to Move There?

-kind of!
-While Portugal isn’t throwing cash at everyone who shows up (sorry!), it does offer some financial incentives if you know where to look.
-The interior relocation grant is real money in your pocket, and the various tax breaks and incentives could save you thousands more.
+Portugal isn’t throwing cash at everyone who shows up (sorry!), but it does offer some real financial incentives if you know where to look.
+The interior relocation grant puts actual money in your pocket, and the various tax breaks could save you thousands more.

-But here’s the thing – most people don’t move to Portugal for the financial incentives.
+And here’s the thing: most people don’t move to Portugal for the financial incentives anyway.
 They move for the 300+ days of sunshine, the incredible food, the welcoming people, and the laid-back lifestyle.
 Consider any money you get from Portugal as the cherry on top of an already pretty sweet deal!

 Another reason so many people choose Portugal over Spain, Italy, or anywhere else with these incentives?
 The very attainable residency visas.